sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_5_ConceptsFilesAndFileBrowsers/Q_5_ConceptsFilesAndFileBrowsers_Quiz.md

 **Description**

-a) CPU is the Central Processing Unit where all the Tasks are done.

-b) Primary memory is RAM.

-c) It is the Disk.

-d) The computer is made up of CPU, Memory and Memory is the primary memory which is called RAM and secondary memory which is Disk.
+The computer is made up of CPU, Memory and Memory is the primary memory which is called RAM and secondary memory which is Disk.

 ---
 ---